juanmardikian/Foreign-Exchange-P2/project-worksheet.md

 }
 ```

-## Issues and Resolutions
- Use this section to list of all major issues encountered and their resolution.

 ## Change Log
- Use this section to document what changes were made and the reasoning behind those changes.
+ Use this section to document what changes were made in your overall planning and the reasoning behind those changes.